MostlyHarmlessCafe/Mostly-Harmless-Cafe/README.md

 date: 2023-06-17T16:39:03-04:00
 draft: false

+// if you have an image
 image: /images/food-images/beef-stroganoff_deadbody13.webp
 caption: Beef Stroganoff garnished with parsley; image by deadbody13 alt : Beef Stroganoff garnished with parsley

+// if you don't have an image
+image: /images/logo.png

 description: Basic down to earth beef-centric dish.
 Best served garnished with sour cream and parsley on either egg-noodle pasta or potatoes.